-The value of a wife is not found in her beauty, her job title, or how well she can hold her wine in social settings.
+Wife’s Value?
+The value of a wife/ wife’s value is not only found in her beauty, her job title, or how well she can hold her wine in social settings.
 No. That’s the illusion sold to weak men and foolish women.
-A wife’s true value lies in her character, her submission, and her unshakeable loyalty to a man worthy of leading a family.
+A wife’s value lies also in her character, her submission, and her unshakeable loyalty to a man worthy of leading a family.

 Let’s set this straight: not all wives are equal, and many women in “marriages” today are not truly wives in the biblical, spiritual, or practical sense.
 Some are undercover rebels, emotionally flippant squatters merely enjoying benefits without ever embracing the sacrifice that real marriage demands.
 Some marriages, frankly, are not marriages in God’s eyes—just glorified cohabitation arrangements laced with legal convenience and societal performance.

-Go ahead, see for yourself on Trott Bailey Family Oasis Videos &1 Drop:
+Go ahead, see for yourself on Trott Bailey Family Oasis Videos &1 Drop a Wife’s Value:

 We are not just speaking truth—we are living it out loud.